fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 * What are "structural" and "generative" types of recursion?

 ## Tail call
 * What is the tail call optimization?
-Why is it called "tail"?
+What does the "tail" signify?
 What is the problem with recursions without TCO?
 * Is call stack still needed for the languages with TCO?
-What's a problem with existence of call stacks in such languages?
+What's the problem with the existence of call stacks in such languages?
 * What is the difference between tail recursion elimination and tail call optimization?
-* Are tail calls only about looping?
-Can tail calls provide us with something more powerfull?
+* Can tail calls be only used for loops?
+Can they provide us with something more powerful?
 * Does Javascript support TCO?
-* How traversing the tree with Visitor pattern in languages without TCO can make stack be overflown?
-How it can be avoided?
+* How does the tree traversal using Visitor pattern in languages without TCO can cause a stack overflow?
+How can it be avoided?
-* How to optimize tail call in algorithms like searching in the tree, where we have to search in two or more branches of the tree?canhere we
+* How to optimize a tail call in algorithms like tree search, where we have to traverse multiple branches?
 * Is it possible to do tail recursion elimination when a subroutine calls itself twice?

 ### Resources